r-temp/NetworkSimulatorPublic/README.md

 ### Compile the simulator
 `cd ./network_simulator/src` \
-`make` \
+`make -j8` \

 ### Start the simulator
-To start the simulator run `start.py` which will setup the TAP interfaces (need sudo for this), start the VMs and the simulator. \
+To start the simulator run `/network_simulator/start.py` which will setup the TAP interfaces (need sudo for this), start the VMs and the simulator. \
 You need to install `paramiko` \
-`start.py` assumes that it is run from the root and that the network interface inside the VM connected to the TAP interface is name `ens4` \
+`/network_simulator/start.py` assumes that it is run from the root and that the network interface inside the VM connected to the TAP interface is named `ens4` (this can be easily changed) \
 `sudo python3 ./start.py <number of VMs to create> <path to the base image> <folder where to create all temporary files like the instanciated VMs images> <path to latency configuration file>` \
-The latency configuration file is just a .txt with a matrix of one way latencies (in ms) between VMs separated by spaces, each row/column is a VM. \
+The latency configuration file is just a .txt with a matrix of one way latencies (in ms) between VMs separated by spaces, latency [i][j] is the one way latency when sending to VM i from VM j. \
 Example \
 `sudo python3 ./network_simulator/start.py 3 ./base.qcow2 ./tmp_files ./latency_configs/delays_3x3.txt` \
 Wait for `READY!` to appear, this means that all VMs started. \
+At the start the simulator run all the VMs at the same time for 10sec to speed up booting before using the scheduling algorithm (also it seems to avoid staying stuck in GRUB somehow) \
 You can then ssh into them using ports `2222, 2223, ...` \
 `ssh -p 2222 root@127.0.0.1` \

+### Stop the simulator
+`Ctrl + C` \

 ## Bracha broadcast